Maldives: Independence and republic

 Maumoon Abdul Gayoom began his 30-year role as president in 1978, winning six consecutive elections without opposition.
 His election was seen as ushering in a period of political stability and economic development given Maumoon's priority to develop the poorer islands.
 Tourism flourished and increased foreign contact spurred development.
 However, Maumoon's rule was controversial, with some critics saying Maumoon was an autocrat who quelled dissent by limiting freedoms and practising political favouritism.

 A series of coup attempts (in 1980, 1983, and 1988) by Nasir supporters and business interests tried to topple the government without success.
 While the first two attempts met with little success, the 1988 coup attempt involved a roughly 80-strong mercenary force of the PLOTE who seized the airport and caused Maumoon to flee from house to house until the intervention of 1,600 Indian troops airlifted into Malé restored order.

-The November 1988 coup d'état was headed by Ibrahim Lutfee, a businessman, and Sikka Ahmed Ismail Manik, the father of the former first lady of Maldives Fazna Ahmed.
-The attackers were defeated by then National Security Services of Maldives.
-On the night of 3 November 1988, the Indian Air Force airlifted a parachute battalion group from Agra and flew them over 2000 km to Maldives.
-By the time Indian armed forces reached Maldives, the mercenary forces has already left Malé on the hijacked ship MV Progress Light.
+The November 1988 coup d'état was headed by Ibrahim Lutfee, a businessman, and Sikka Ahmed Ismail Manik, the father of the former first lady of the Maldives Fazna Ahmed.
+The attackers were defeated by then National Security Services.
+On the night of 3 November 1988, the Indian Air Force airlifted a parachute battalion group from Agra and flew them over 2000 km to the Maldives.
+By the time Indian armed forces reached the Maldives, the mercenary forces has already left Malé on the hijacked ship MV Progress Light.
 The Indian paratroopers landed at Hulhulé and secured the airfield and restored the government rule at Malé within hours.
 The brief operation labelled Operation Cactus, also involved the Indian Navy that assisted in capturing the freighter MV Progress Light and rescued the hostages and crew.

 21st century

-Maldives were devastated by a tsunami on 26 December 2004, following the Indian Ocean earthquake.
+The Maldives were devastated by a tsunami on 26 December 2004, following the Indian Ocean earthquake.
 Only nine islands were reported to have escaped any flooding, while fifty-seven islands faced serious damage to critical infrastructure, fourteen islands had to be totally evacuated, and six islands were destroyed.
 A further twenty-one resort islands were forced to close because of tsunami damage.
 The total damage was estimated at more than US$400 million, or some 62% of the GDP.
 102 Maldivians and 6 foreigners reportedly died in the tsunami.
 The destructive impact of the waves on the low-lying islands was mitigated by the fact there was no continental shelf or land mass upon which the waves could gain height.
 The tallest waves were reported to be 14 ft high.